operator-framework/java-operator-sdk/docs/content/en/docs/migration/v3-1-migration.md

 ---
 title: Migrating from v3 to v3.1
-description: Migrating from v3 to v3.1
 layout: docs
 permalink: /docs/v3-1-migration
 ---

-# Migrating from v3 to v3.1

 ## ReconciliationMaxInterval Annotation has been renamed to MaxReconciliationInterval